A Primer on the Signature Method in Machine Learning: Theoretical Foundations

 \section{Theoretical Foundations}

-The purpose of the first part of these notes is to introduce the definition of the signature and present some of its fundamental properties.
-The point of view we take in these notes is that the signature is an object associated with a path which captures many of the path's important analytic and geometric properties.

-The signature has recently gained attention in the mathematical community in part due to its connection with Lyons' theory of rough paths.
-At the end of this first part, we shall briefly highlight the role the signature plays in the theory of rough paths on an informal level.
-However one of the main points we wish to emphasize is that no knowledge beyond classical integration theory is required to define and study the basic properties of the signature.
-Indeed, K. T. Chen was one of the first authors to study the signature, and his primary results can be stated completely in terms of piecewise smooth paths, which already provide an elegant and deep mathematical theory.
+The purpose of this section is to introduce the definition of the signature and present its fundamental properties.
+In Section~\ref{subsec:signature} we provide the definition of the signature and several motivations for why it is a natural object to investigate.
+In Section~\ref{subsec:important_properties} we discuss the core properties of the signature that we believe are most fundamental; this includes invariance under reparametrization, the shuffle product, Chen's identities, time reversal, and the log-signature.
+With the exception of the log-signature, we provide complete proofs of all statements.
+Finally, in Section~\ref{subsec:furtherTopics}, we briefly highlight the role of the signature in the theory of rough paths and discuss further topics, including path uniqueness (i.e. the extent to which the signature determines the underlying path), the case of discontinuous paths, the moment problem for random paths, and recent work on multi-dimensional data.

-While we attempt to make all statements mathematically precise, we refrain from going into complete detail.
-A further in-depth discussion, along with proofs of many of the results covered in the first part, can now be found in several texts, and we recommend the St. Flour lecture notes~\cite{Lyons07} for the curious reader.
+A further in-depth discussion, along with alternative proofs of many of the results covered in the first part, can now be found in several texts, including the St.~Flour lecture notes~\cite{Lyons07}.